IMMM-SFA/mcmanamay_etal_2024_natcom/README.md

 ## Reproduce my experiment

-1. Install the software components required to conduct the experiement from [Contributing modeling software](#contributing-modeling-software)
+1. Install the software components required to conduct the experiment from [Contributing modeling software](#contributing-modeling-software)

-2. Download and install the supporting input data required to conduct the experiement from [Input data](#input-data)
+2. Download and install the supporting input data required to conduct the experiment from [Input data](#input-data)

 ### Integrating GCAM-Demeter with SELECT